HappyTsing/UESTC_Marp/README.md

 Marpit theme for UESTC, generate fancy PPT based on Markdown conveniently.

-You can find PDF, HTML examples and PPT designs in the `/res` folder.
+You can find PPT designs and PPT, PDF, HTML examples in the `/res` folder which is generated based on `src/example.md`.

 # Usage